-A: I just found out from Booking.com that they’re only honouring one referral bonus per account.
+A: Booking.com is only honouring one referral bonus per account.
 That being said, if you really wanted to get $40 off per night’s hotel, you could create new accounts for each one.
 It’s a bit of work but could be well worth the effort.

 I’ve completed my stay but I still haven’t received anything yet.

 A: First, you want to make sure that in your Booking.com account profile, add either a Visa or MasterCard to your profile and designate this as “Use this card for my cash rewards”.
 Note that MasterCard seems to be slower so I’d recommend using a Visa.

 From my experience, they are slow but they’ve always come through for me.
 So first, wait a week before getting concerned because there’s processing time between the hotel -> Booking.com -> refunding your credit card.